louis8683/interactive-python-teaching-tool/README.md

 ## What is this project built with?

 #### Since this is a project targeted for learning Python, we use as much Python as we could!
-Including QT with Python(for UI), execution tools(to interact with your OS), and other utilities...
+Including QT with Python (for UI), execution tools (to create the line-by-line details), and other utilities...

 ## About the Author

-#### I'm a graduate student living in Taiwan, ROC who has some vision about learning programming and university level Computer Science.
+#### I'm a graduate student living in Taiwan (ROC) who has some vision about learning programming and learning Computer Science.
 Coding can be extremely fun, but also extremely exhausting...
-I believe this tool can help beginners ascend beyond the frustration of learning programming much faster and with much more confidence!
+I believe this tool can help beginners swiftly ascend beyond the frustration of learning programming and go forward with much more confidence!